yousef-140/Gym_Coach/README.md

 - Uses LangChain + FAISS to retrieve relevant knowledge from nutrition/workout files.
 - Translates user queries if in Arabic, and translates back the answers.
 - Offers a calories and protein needs calculator using simple formulas inside the Streamlit page.
+- All datasets used (nutrition and workouts) are included locally in the GitHub repository under the `data/` folder.

+---

+## 📊 Data Sources

+- All datasets used in this project are available in the repository under the `data/` directory:
+  - `Gym Exercises Dataset` for workout data
+  - `daily_food_nutrition_dataset` for nutrition facts
+  - `faiss_gym_index/` for the FAISS vector index

 ---

 ## 🙌 Contributing

 Feel free to open a Pull Request or Issue if you want to contribute or suggest improvements!

 ---